General elections in Spain: Directly elected senators

 There are 59 electoral constituencies for the Senate, which correspond to the 46 Spanish peninsular provinces, plus 10 corresponding to islands and two for the autonomous cities of Ceuta and Melilla.
-Four senators are allocated to each peninsular province, three to each of the major islands (Gran Canaria, Mallorca and Tenerife), one to each of the minor islands or island groups (Ibiza-Formentera, Menorca, Fuerteventura, La Gomera, El Hierro, Lanzarote y La Palma), and two senators to each of the autonomous cities of Ceuta and Melilla.
+Four senators are allocated to each peninsular province, three to each of the major islands (Gran Canaria, Mallorca and Tenerife), one to each of the minor islands (Ibiza, Formentera, Menorca, Fuerteventura, La Gomera, El Hierro, Lanzarote y La Palma), and two senators to each of the autonomous cities of Ceuta and Melilla.